-&lt;sup>67 See Offences Against the Person Act 1861, s.
+67 See Offences Against the Person Act 1861, s.
 47.

-&lt;sup>68 R v Ireland [1998] AC 147 (HL), which confirmed the need for there to be an assault and therefore an apprehension of immediate force.
+68 R v Ireland [1998] AC 147 (HL), which confirmed the need for there to be an assault and therefore an apprehension of immediate force.
 See A Ashworth and J Horder, Principles of Criminal Law (Oxford: OUP, 7th edn, 2013), 74.

-&lt;sup>69 See R v Chan Fook (1994) 00 Cr.App.R 147, in which the House of Lords were clear in upholding a line of authorities that ABH does not extend to 'mere emotions such as fear, distress or panic, nor does it include, as such, states of mind that are not themselves evidence of some identifiable clinical condition.' (per Hobhouse LJ at 152).
-Although with the increasing involvement of the criminal law in social media interactions, there is a trend towards the criminalisation of acts which cause distress (see Malicious Communications Act 1988. s.1).
-This is in addition to the Public Order Act 1986.
-S 4A and s 5.
-This, we suggest, is concerning.

-example, the wish to conceal some other (criminal) wrongdoing or being psychologically unable to cope with the burden of an unexpected death.
+69 See R v Chan Fook (1994) 00 Cr.App.R 147, in which the House of Lords were clear in upholding a line of authorities that ABH does not extend to 'mere emotions such as fear, distress or panic, nor does it include, as such, states of mind that are not themselves evidence of some identifiable clinical condition.' (per Hobhouse LJ at 152).
+Although with the increasing involvement of the criminal law in social media interactions, there is a trend towards the criminalisation of acts which cause distress (see Malicious Communications recklessness nor intention features explicitly in the cases we have discussed.
+Given the breadth of behaviour that has been deemed to fall within the offence, it would certainly be possible to infer either of these in most of them.
+Despite this, there is no mention in the decisions that proof is required of mens rea in relation to the prevention of burial or the violation of accepted standards of decency.
+Indeed rather than any kind of deliberate intent being present something else has motivated the actions of the defendants in each case; for example, the wish to conceal some other (criminal) wrongdoing or being psychologically unable to cope with the burden of an unexpected death.